About GAIGANow

 Equitable

-The development of AI is currently controlled by a small number of companies and states, exacerbating significant global imbalance, and hindering an equitable balance of resources.
+The development of AI is currently controlled by a small number of companies and states, exacerbating a significant global imbalance and hindering an equitable balance of resources.

 Interoperable